OpenShot/openshot-qt/doc/getting_started.rst

 --------
 Video editing does not require an expensive machine, especially if you are a beginner.
 It would be best if you had a decent monitor and graphics card.
-If you have an older computer, check your system specifications against OpenShot's `minimum system requirements <introduction.html#system-requirements>`_ to make sure it works for video editing.
+If you have an older computer, check your system specifications against OpenShot's :ref:`min_system_req_ref` to make sure it works for video editing.
 Unfortunately, many older computers are not fast enough for video editing, and you should upgrade your whole system, if possible.

 Accessories